The Goonies 'R' Good Enough: Background

+Filmmaker and executive producer of The Goonies, Steven Spielberg, had made Lauper the musical director for The Goonies soundtrack.
+She sought out new bands to be included in the project including her friends, the Bangles.
 Lauper refused to play the song live after 1987.
 She finally incorporated it back into her live show during several dates in Australia in 2004.
 Fans kept requesting the song and Lauper eventually sang the first verse and chorus a cappella.
-She has since incorporated the song back into her live set, due to overwhelming fan recognition.
+Due to overwhelming fan recognition, she has since incorporated the song back into her live set.